-With modern dves we are able to achieve more brilliant shades in linen than would have been seen in the Dark Ages.
+With modern dyes we are able to achieve more brilliant shades in linen than would have been seen in the Dark Ages.
 Choose more muted and subtle colors.
 Better yet, look into period dyes and color your linen at home.
 That is one of the best and simplest ways to get the color you want.

-detail from the Book of Kells, folio of Kells, folio 29r
+detail from the Book of Kells, folio 183r

+detail from Book of Kells, folio 29r

-detail from Book detail from the Book of Kells. folio 7v: Virgin and Child
+detail from the Book of Kells, folio 7v: Virgin and Child